FNNDSC/mgz2imgslices/README.rst

         Values in the image files will be the same as the original voxel values in the ``mgz``, unless the [--normalize] flag is specified in which case this creates a single-value mask of the input image.

+        [--optimize]
+        If passed, optimizes the storage of the png/jpg images significantly.

         [-h|--help]
         If specified, show help message and exit.